 VITALS SIGNS FLOW SHEET

-Main components of vital signs flow sheet are already discussed above.
-We know the significance of the chart in the hospitals.
-We track all the signs taken at a different point of time in one place and the doctor can have a good idea of the patient at one glance.
+The main components of the vital signs flow sheet are already discussed above.
+We know the significance of the chart in hospitals.
+We track all the signs taken at different points of time in one place and the doctor can have a good idea of the patient at one glance.

-- Columns and rows assigned to each vital signs in front of a date.
+3. Columns and rows are assigned to each vital sign in front of a date.
 We write the date at the topmost column and write the vital signs we have taken below that in front of its particular category.